 Fee Range: E

-Julie Bishop served as the Member for Curtin in the House of Representatives since 1998.
+Julie Bishop served as the Member for Curtin in the House of Representatives from October 1988 to May 2019.

 Ms Bishop was sworn in as Australia’s first female Foreign Minister on 18 September 2013 following four years in the role of Shadow Minister for Foreign Affairs and Trade.
 She resigned from this position on 28 August 2018.

 As Minister for Foreign Affairs, Ms Bishop led the development of the 2017 Australian Foreign Policy White Paper – the first review of Australia’s international engagement for 14 years.
 The Foreign Policy White Paper sets out a comprehensive policy framework to ensure Australia’s prosperity and security over the next decade and beyond.